Informfully/Documentation/docs/source/database.rst

      - The sub-categories of an article.
 This information is not always provided.
    * - ``language``
      - String
-     - Langauge code of the article (e.g., en-US, de-CH, etc.)
+     - Language code of the article (e.g., en-US, de-CH, etc.)

 .. note::